1929 Half Dollar Value Checker: Errors List, “D” & “S” Mint Mark Worth

 1929-S Half Dollar Value

-This coin displays the characteristic subdued luster typical of early-date Walkers, with most examples showing slight softness in central devices despite generally acceptable strikes.
+This coin displays the characteristic subdued luster typical of early-date Walkers, with most examples showing slight softness in the central devices.
+Its position as the last pre-Depression San Francisco half dollar adds layered historical significance beyond its numismatic rarity.

-The auction record reached $71,875 for an MS67 example sold by Heritage Auctions in January 2005.
-Professional certification data confirms extremely limited populations in gem grades.
+The auction record reached $71,875 for an MS67 example sold by Heritage Auctions on January 12, 2005.
+Professional certification data confirms extremely limited populations in gem grades, making any MS66+ example a significant find.

 1929-S Half Dollar Price/Grade Chart